CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 Full membership of the club shall be subject to the following conditions:

    #.
 That person is a current UNSW student
    #.
-That person has a valid volunteer NSW Working With Childrens Check
-   #.
 That person completes the membership form prepared by the club Executive
    #.
 Full membership shall not require any fee

 #.
 Associate membership shall be open to all persons who are not UNSW students, and shall be subject to the following conditions:

-   #.
-That person has a valid volunteer NSW Working With Childrens Check
    #.
 That person completes the membership form prepared by the club Executive
    #.
 Associate membership shall not require any fee